-How do Apple Pay and Android Pay differ?
+How do Apple Pay and Google Pay differ?

-Apple Pay is somewhat more secure than Android Pay however: iOS users must scan their fingerprint before completing each payment, whereas an Android phone need only be unlocked before being held next to an NFC terminal.
+Apple Pay is also somewhat more secure than Android Pay: iOS users must scan their fingerprint before completing each payment, whereas an Android phone need only be unlocked before being held next to an NFC terminal.

 Does ANZ offer Apple Pay?